Kidney stone types

 Calcium phosphate stone crystals form when calcium atoms combine with phosphoric instead of oxalic acid and produce the calcium phosphate kidney stone.

 Phosphoric acid is simply a phosphorus atom (shown as the ‘P’ in the line drawing to the left) with 4 oxygen atoms bonded to it.
 One oxygen atom has two lines for its bond to phosphorus; this oxygen cannot provide any charge with which to bond calcium atoms to make a crystal.
 The other three have ordinary bonds that are shown by a line, and a dashed and solid arrow.
 These two arrows mean simply that the oxygens lie above and below the plane of the paper – so if you built the molecule with sticks and balls it would have a three dimensional shape.

 One of the three negatively charged oxygens never has a hydrogen on it in urine but only in exceedingly acidic solutions.
 A second charged oxygen is always occupied by a hydrogen atom in urine.

 This makes the third oxygen, variably occupied by a hydrogen in urine, a tie breaker.

 In a urine of average normal acidity (pH around 6), most of the tie breaker oxygens have their hydrogen leaving the phosphate ion only one negative charge.
 Not enough to make a crystal.

 When the urine is abnormally alkaline (pH above 6.3 or 6.5), the variable oxygen becomes charged so the ion has two negative charges that can combine with calcium to make crystals.
-For this reason the calcium phosphate kidney stone type tend to occur in people who produce a more alkaline urine than those who produce the calcium oxalate kidney stone type.
+For this reason the calcium phosphate kidney stone tends to occur in people who produce a more alkaline urine than those who produce calcium oxalate kidney stones.

 Brushite vs. hydroxyapatite